 The Nokia 9’s un-impressive Flash score of 63 was due in part to a strong green cast to images shot using only flash.
 There is also visible light fall-off in those images.
 When the camera’s flash is combined with indoor (tungsten) light, white balance turns purple and a red eye effect becomes especially noticeable.
 There are also variations in exposure between frames.

 The Nokia 9 does a good job of quick and consistent photo Autofocus, even in low-light conditions, helping garner an Autofocus score of 90.
-That still isn’t quite on a par with the super-fast focus of some other modern flagship phones, but good enough to be one of its stronger features.
+That still isn’t quite on par with the super-fast focus of some other modern flagship phones, but good enough to be one of its stronger features.

 The Nokia 9’s mostly-weak Video scores don’t make it ideal for those who use their phone’s camera primarily for video.
 With an overall Video score of 80, it is well below the competitive flagship models – especially in Exposure (67)